webplatform/docs/tutorials/absolute_and_fixed_positioning/index.md

 <p>This makes the <code>span</code> elements absolutely positioned and sets their positions and dimensions.
 Wait a second though—<code>span</code> elements are inline—how can you specify dimensions for inline elements?
 The answer is that absolutely positioned elements, like floated elements, automatically generate block boxes.
 The positions you specify will apply relative to each <code>span</code>’s containing block.
 Since both <code>span</code> elements have an absolutely positioned <code>div</code> as a parent, those parents take on the role of containing blocks.</p>
 </li>
 <li>
-<p>Let’s now add some colour to the <code>span</code> elements so you can see where they appear’add the following rules to your style sheet: </p>
+<p>Let’s now add some color to the <code>span</code> elements so you can see where they appear.
+Add the following rules to your style sheet: </p>

  <pre>#inner span {
    background-color: #ff0;